Skipolo/Skipolo.github.io/posts/census-report.md

 - **Members:** 34
 - **Official Leader:** Ari
 - **Acting Leader:** Wolfram *(Dimitte Omnia opinion)*
+- **Notes:** The Valkyries are a loyal group of sky-sailors and have a high concentration of skilled players.

 </div>
 <img src="assets/banners/valkyries.png" alt="Valkyries Banner" class="faction-banner">